-UF students are bound by The Honor Pledge which states, "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honor and integrity by abiding by the Honor Code.
+UF students are bound by The Honor Pledge which states "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honor and integrity by abiding by the Honor Code.
 On all work submitted for credit by students at the University of Florida, the following pledge is either required or implied: "On my honor, I have neither given nor received unauthorized aid in doing this assignment."
-The Honor Code that are in violation of this code and the possible sanctions.
-Furthermore, you are obligated to report any condition that facilitates academic misconduct to appropriate personnel.
+The Conduct Code specifies a number of behaviors that are in violation of this code and the possible sanctions.
+See the UF Conduct Code website for more information.
+This includes the use of AI: except where explicitly instructed, no student is allowed to use any AI tools (e.g., including Grammarly) to assist with any assignments in this course.
+Doing so will be considered a violation of the student honor code.
 If you have any questions or concerns, please consult with the instructor or TAs in this class.